avvertix/caslite/README.md

 'Caslite' => Avvertix\Caslite\Facades\Caslite::class,
 ```

-You will also need to add credentials for the OAuth services your application utilizes.
-These credentials should be placed in your config/services.php configuration file, and should use the key facebook, twitter, linkedin, google, github or bitbucket, depending on the providers your application requires.
-For example:
+You will also need to add the configuration to reach the CAS server your application utilizes.
+These configuration parameters should be placed in your `config/services.php` configuration file, and should use the key `cas`.
+The following code block shows what to add in the configuration parameters:

 ```php
 'cas' => [